novemberborn/source-map-fixtures/README.md

 ## Requirements

-The fixtures should work in Node 0.10 and up.
-Generating fixtures requires some ES2015 features, Node 5 or up is recommended.
+The fixtures should work in Node.js 0.10 and up.
+Generating fixtures requires some ES2015 features, Node.js 5 or up is recommended.

 ## Installation